Remembering Wayne Roberts: Advocate for Sustainable Food Systems

 Prior to working in food systems, Roberts had an extensive career in community organizing, labor education, industrial relations, and union administration.
 He wrote several books on unions, including Cracking The Canadian Formula (1992) and Don’t Call Me Servant (1993).

-Roberts is survived by his wife and collaborator, Dr. Lori Stahlbrand, and their daughter, Anika Roberts-Stahlbrand.
+Roberts is survived by his wife and collaborator, Dr. Lori Stahlbrand, and children, Anika Roberts-Stahlbrand and Jaime Kirzner-Roberts.

 The post Remembering Wayne Roberts: Advocate for Sustainable Food Systems appeared first on Food Tank.